Skip to main content

-What is a UGMA account?
+What is a UGMA kid’s investment account?

-Glenda Bean avatar
+Glenda avatar

-Written by Glenda Bean
+Written by Glenda

-Updated over a week ago
+Updated over 4 weeks ago

 A UGMA (Uniform Gifts to Minors Act) investment account is a financial tool that allows a custodian (i.e.: parent, guardian, etc.) to invest on behalf of a minor child (“minor” or “child”).
 It provides a way to hold and manage assets until the child reaches adulthood.